rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 ![Fully merged with AZ](git-tree-merged-1-branch.png)

-This diff confirmed that our AZ compatibility changes were all in there: cross-DB queries were updated with our mirror-table solution.
+This diff confirms that our AZ compatibility changes are all in there: cross-DB queries were correctly merged with Azure modifications and the new column names from *PROD*.

 ![AZ changes diff](git-tree-merge-staged-changes.png)

-We repeated the merge for the other 2 branches and kept all customer-specific changes within their branches.
+We repeated the merge for the other customer DBs from stashes and kept all customer-specific changes within their branches.

 ![3 DBs, 3 branches](git-tree-merged-3-branches.png)

 ## Applying merged changes back to PROD DBs

-The approach of applying the changes depends on whether there are individual differences between customer DBs or if the scripts from a single `model` DB can be applied to them all.
+The following script applies the merged code to all shared and customer `model` DBs.
+This version of the script assumes that all SQL code modified for Azure is identical between all customer DBs and can be applied with *search and replace* for the DB name.

-In our case there were no differences and it was enough to copy the code from `model` to every customer DB with *search and replace* for the DB name.
-The following script does just that.
-Run it from the solution root.
+Run the script from the solution root.

 **Required input vars**:
 * `$dbCustomers` - an array with DB names, e.g. `$dbCustomers = @("c_8hdke93", "c_a83hdk2", "c_hdj3ud5")`